BrightcovePS/react-native-brightcove-player-sample/README.md

 ## Config

-You can edit the playlist, policyKey, etc, in the `config.js` file in the root of this folder.
+You need to edit the playlist, policyKey, etc, in the `config.js` file in the root of this folder.

 Example:
 ```